d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 ### Validation Dataset

-In principle we should not touch our test set until after we have chosen all our hyper-parameters.
+In principle we should not touch our test set until after we have chosen all our hyperparameters.
 Were we to use the test data in the model selection process, there is a risk that we might overfit the test data.
 Then we would be in serious trouble.